AMC Hornet: 1976

-In its sixth year as a carryover, AMC priced the sedan and hatchback at the same identically, with the Sportabout slightly higher.
-That year, the Dodge Aspen and Plymouth Volare were introduced; the line included a station wagon, ending AMC's monopoly on domestic compact-sized wagons.
+In its sixth year as a carryover model, AMC priced the Hornet sedan and hatchback at the same as the year before with only the Sportabout slightly higher.
+The 1976 model year saw the introduction of the Dodge Aspen and Plymouth Volare twins that included a station wagon body style.
+These had a more upright top-hinged rear tailgate with a lower lift-over with greater cargo capacity than the Sportabout and they ended AMC's monopoly on domestic compact-sized wagons.